LilianBoulard/PKS/README.md

 It covers the main problem with port-knocking systems : static port-knocking.<br />

 ## Solution
-This script, written in Python 3, is an attempt to partly solve this issue by dynamically defining new ports based on a pseudo-blockchain system.<br />
+This script, written in Python 3, is an attempt to solve this issue by dynamically defining new ports sequences.<br />
 To reproduce the same behavior - and find the same ports on different computers - the script needs common salt, passphrase and password.<br />
 However, it is not flawless ; therefore it is not advised in its current state to use it in a production environment.
 It's rather an experimental feature to build upon.<br />

 ## Future work
-As of February 2020, the main future work is to proofread the code, debug and test.<br />
+As of March 2020, the main future work is to proofread the code, debug and test.<br />
+I'm mainly working on simplifying the code currently.<br />
 Also, Windows support for the daemon would be appreciated.<br />
 New features requests are welcome.<br />